Relative Error Streaming Quantiles: Handling Unknown Stream Lengths

 The algorithm of Section \ref{s:fullsketch} and analysis in Sections~\ref{s:relativecompactor}-\ref{s:fullanalysis} proved Theorem \ref{thm:sketch} in the streaming setting assuming that (an upper bound on) $n$ is known, where $n$ is the true stream length.
 The space usage of the algorithm grows polynomially with the logarithm of this upper bound, so if this upper bound is at most $n^c$ for some constant $c \ge 1$, then the space usage of the algorithm will remain as stated in Theorem \ref{thm:sketch}, with only the hidden constant factor changing.

-In the case that such a polynomial upper bound on $n$ is not known, we modify the algorithm slightly, and start with an initial estimate $N_0$ of $n$, such as $N_0 = O(\eps^{-1})$.
-As soon as the stream length hits the current estimate $N_i$, the algorithm ``closes out'' the current data structure and continues to store it in ``read only'' mode, while initializing a new summary based on the estimated stream length of $N_{i+1} = N_i^2$.\footnote{ In a practical implementation, we suggest not to close out the current summary, but rather recompute the parameters $k$ and $B$ of every relative-compactor in the summary, according to the new estimate $N_{i+1}$, and continue with using the summary.
-The analysis in Appendix~\ref{s:mergeability} (which applies in the more general mergeability setting) shows that the same accuracy guarantees as in Theorem \ref{thm:sketch} hold for this variant of the algorithm.
-Here, we choose to have one summary for each estimate of $n$ because it is amenable to a much simpler analysis (it is not clear how to extend this simpler analysis from the streaming setting to the general mergeability setting of Appendix~\ref{s:mergeability}).} This process occurs at most $\log_2 \log_2 (\eps n)$ many times, before the guess is at least the true stream length $n$.
+In the case that such a polynomial upper bound on $n$ is not known, we modify the algorithm slightly, and start with an initial estimate $N_0$ of $n$, namely, $N_0 = \Theta(\eps^{-1})$.
+That is, we begin by running Algorithm~\ref{code:full} with parameters $k$ and $N_0$.
+As soon as the stream length hits the current estimate $N_i$, the algorithm ``closes out'' the current data structure and continues to store it in ``read only'' mode, while initializing a new summary based on the estimated stream length of $N_{i+1} = N_i^2$ (i.e., we execute Algorithm~\ref{code:full} with parameters $k$ and $N_{i+1}$; only if $\eps > 4\cdot\sqrt{\ln(1/\delta) / \log_2(\eps N_{i+1})}$ we switch to the algorithm from~\cite{zhang2006space} as in the proof of Theorem \ref{thm:sketch}).\footnote{ In a practical implementation, we suggest not to close out the current summary, but rather recompute the parameters $k$ and $B$ of every relative-compactor in the summary, according to the new estimate $N_{i+1}$, and continue with using the summary.
+The analysis in Section~\ref{s:mergeability} (which applies in the more general mergeability setting) shows that the same accuracy guarantees as in Theorem \ref{thm:sketch} hold for this variant of our algorithm.
+Here, we choose to have one summary for each estimate of $n$ because it is amenable to a much simpler analysis (it is not clear how to extend this simpler analysis from the streaming setting to the general mergeability setting of Section~\ref{s:mergeability}).} This process occurs at most $\log_2 \log_2 (\eps n)$ many times, before the guess is at least the true stream length $n$.
 At the end of the stream, the rank of any item $y$ is estimated by summing the estimates returned by each of the at most $\log_2 \log_2 (\eps n)$ summaries stored by the algorithm.